7 Day Custom Tour

 Our custom 7-day fully guided horse-riding vacation, in the rugged wilderness of Connemara, Co.
 Galway is a truly unique trail-riding experience that offers all the excitement, attractions, and scenic delights of our standard tour – but with an element of customization that allows you to add your very own personal touch to your vacation, tailored to your specific needs.

-Perhaps you’d like to enjoy a few rounds of golf on some of the most scenic links courses in the world?
+Would you like a private family tour or perhaps you’d like to enjoy a few rounds of golf on some of the most scenic links courses in the world?
 Or if spoiling yourself is your ultimate holiday treat, why not upgrade your accommodation to a luxurious Irish Castle stay?

 With our custom 7-day tour, the world really is your oyster, so don’t be shy get in touch with our team , share your dreams with us, and let us help make them come true!

 Key Tour Facts

 - Season: May through October.
 Trips commence with pickup each Saturday and finish drop-off on Friday.

 - Accommodation: 3 nights at Curra Farm, 3 nights at The Station House Hotel, Clifden.

 - Daily Sightseeing/Cultural Tours: Days 1–6. (*all entrance fees included in tour price).

 - Riding Level: Walk, trot, canter (optional).
 We NEVER push riders out of their comfort zone.

 - Type Of Tack: Very comfortable English-style saddles.
 Don’t worry if you only ride Western.
 You will fit like a glove!